kelderpassos/kelderpassos/README.md

 ## About me
-- 👨🏻‍💻 Full stack developer
+- 👨🏻‍💻 Back-end developer
 - 👨🏻‍🏫 History and English teacher
 - 💍 Married man
-- 🐱 Father of three cats
+- 🐱 Father of a boy and three cats
 - ⚡ Fun fact: I'm a great cook  👨🏻‍🍳

 <br></br>